AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/basic_physics_concepts.md

 There are two fundamental types of vehicles that are supported: wheeled, and tank.
 The fundamental difference between wheeled and tank vehicles is that the tank wheels on the same side of the body all operate at the same speed.
 Wheeled vehicle wheels operate independently.
 Tank wheels do not turn by rotating like wheeled vehicles, a tank turns by applying different levels of thrust to each tread.

-There is no support for keyframed vehicles in Stingray.
+There is no support for keyframed vehicles.

 Vehicle properties are based in SI units.
 Distances are measured in meters, mass is measured in kilograms and time is measured in seconds.